 Recently Michelle shared that W was returning to school, and asked for some tips for non-traditional students.
 I recently graduated, and now my fiance is going to college for the first time.

 We’re about as non-traditional as it gets, both being far beyond “traditional” college age, and having children.
 So I’ve got a plethora of tips that have been helping us get through this stage in our lives.
-And Michelle was kind enough to let me share them in a guest post.
+And Michelle was kind enough to let me share them in a post.

 Work as Little As Possible